dargall91/ser316-spring2021-B-dargall-DP/README.md

 simulation consists of 4 Codeamon Trainers who each begin with a single level 20 Codeamon.
 Trainers will battle against 10 Wild Codeamon, which will begin at level 16, before competing in the Tournament.

-### simulation_one.json
+### Simulation One
 This simulation consists of 4 Codeamon Trainers who each begin with 3 level 10 Codeamon.
 Trainers will battle against 5 Wild Codeamon, which will begin at level 10, before competing in the Tournament.
+This simulation is stored in simulation_one.json

-### simulation_two.json
+### Simulation Two
 This simulation consists of 8 Codeamon Trainers who each begin with 6 level 100 Codeamon.
 Trainers will not battle against any Wild Codeamon in this simulation, they will instead immediately start competing in the Tournament.
+This simulation is stored in simulation_two.json

 ## Design Patterns